-The presence of evaporates in the Ionian zone and Dibra unit (Korabi zone) indicates shallow sea lagoonal conditions with high salinity.
+The presence of evaporates in the lonian zone and Dibra unit (Korabi zone) indicates shallow sea lagoonal conditions with high salinity.

-After sedimentation of the terigenous and evaporitic Permian-Verphenian series Verphenian during and Anisinian times, sedimentation in shallow open and sea conditions of the terrigenouscarbonatic deposits continued in the eastern zones.
+After sedimentation of the terigenous and evaporitic Permian-Verphenian series during Verphenian and Anisinian times, sedimentation in open and shallow sea conditions of the terrigenous- carbonatic deposits continued in the eastern zones.